v2saumb/LinuxServerConfiguration/README.md

 #exit the psql interface
 \q

-# on the terminal login to the new database using the post gres user
+# on the terminal login to the new database using the postgres user
 psql -d catalogdb -U postgres

 #lock down schema permissions